Agathe457/PseudoProtAnnotation/structure_prediction/README.md

 ### FoldSeek structure prediction and filtering
-Notebooks associated with the comparitve analysis, structure similarity search and
+Notebooks associated with the clustering, comparitve analysis and structure similarity search results